TwoEightNine/Scanner/readme.md

 ### Privacy policy

 Scanner by itself has an access to camera only for scanning codes.
-If you deny access to camera the application still provides features of creating codes with your input.
+If you deny access to camera the application still provides features of creating codes with your input and watching a library of scanned and created codes.

 Scanner does not require and does not have an access to the Internet so be sure that Scanner does not send your private data to third parties.